aimms/how-to/Articles/33/33-pro-deploy-app.rst

 .. image::  images/EncryptiongAimmspack.PNG

 enabling you to select a non-default encryption.
-OK'ing this dialog, you'll get a next dialog to select the contents of the ``.aimmspack``:
+By clicking OK, you'll get a next dialog to select the contents of the ``.aimmspack``:

 .. image::  images/FileSelectionAimmspack.PNG